jyablonski/nextjs_praq/apuntes.md

 - `next/image` component can be used to automatically optimize your images to make sure they work on different devices + screen sizes.

+The layout file is the best way to create a shared layout that all pages in your application can use.

+Optimizing Navigation is important because you don't want to do full page refreshes everytime you navigate around a website if you can avoid it.

+- Next.js uses the `<Link />` Component to link between pages in your application.
+It allows you to do client side navigation with JavaScript
+- Whenever <Link> components appear in the browser's viewport, Next.js automatically prefetches the code for the linked route in the background.
+By the time the user clicks the link, the code for the destination page will already be loaded in the background, and this is what makes the page transition near-instant!

 ## Node.js background